tpm-rs/governance/org-docs/CHARTER.md

 approving Pull Requests.

 **1.3.
 Contributors**.
-Contributors are those that have made accepted contributions to the Organization or any Repo.
+Contributors are those that have made accepted contributions to the Project or any Repo.

 **1.4.
 Participants**.
-Participants in the Organization includes all Steering Committee Members, Maintainers, Contributors and any individiual who agrees to participate in the Organization's activities subject to the Organization and Repo agreements as outlined in this charter.
+Participants in the Project includes all Steering Committee Members, Maintainers, Contributors and any individiual who agrees to participate in the Project's activities subject to the Project and Repo agreements as outlined in this charter.

 ## 3. Steering Committee

 **3.1 Purpose**.
-The Steering Committee will be responsible for all technical oversight, Repo approval and oversight, policy oversight, and trademark management for the Organization.
-Sponsoring companies may influence the direction of the Organization through the Steering Committee as described below, but the Steering Committee is not limited to Sponsored individuals and entities.
+The Steering Committee will be responsible for all technical oversight, Repo approval and oversight, policy oversight, and trademark management for the Project.
+Sponsoring companies may influence the direction of the Project through the Steering Committee as described below, but the Steering Committee is not limited to Sponsored individuals and entities.
 Non-sponsored Community contributors may be included in the Steering Committee from time to time at the Steering Committee's discretion as described below.